datanav/docs/talk/systems/index.rst

 Supported systems
 =================

 Sesam Talk support systems across a range of categories.
-You can read more about the various categories below.
+You can read more about some of the supported systems below.

 .. toctree::
    :maxdepth: 1

-   categories/bi
-   categories/crm
-   categories/dbms
-   categories/eai
-   categories/ecm
-   categories/erp
-   categories/fintech
-   categories/gis
-   categories/hrm
-   categories/iam
-   categories/od
-   categories/ot
-   categories/pms
+   hubspot
+   poweroffice
+   superoffice
+   tripletex
+   wave